githubtraining/training-manual/docs/05_local_git_configs.md

 $ git config --global user.name "Last, First"
 $ git config --global user.email "you@example.com"
 ```
-> Tip: Your user name and email should match the default account set up in Outlook.
-A good trick is to start an email and then copy and paste your email address.
-It will look something like `Last, First <you@example.com>`.

 #### Git Config and Your Privacy

 The instructions for this exercise use the `--global` flag when identifying your `user.name` and `user.email` configuration settings.
 If you are currently using a computer without a private, personal account, don't apply the `--global` flag.
 This way, the settings will only be stored in our assignment repository.
 If you work in another repository on this same computer, you will need to set these configuration options again.

 You can configure the email field for all future commits in a specific repo by running the following command in the directory where the repository is located: